jmpinney/compost/README.md

 - When a site is broken, add toggle to report the status code instead of just "broken"
 - Better UI and accessibility features
 - Upload to firefox extensions store
+- Automatically run on page load instead of manually initiating the scan

 # Features planned if i turn my life around and stop procrastinating
 - Highlighting broken links on the webpage